 Should artists have access to the powerful tools of our industrial society or can we also help to ameliorate the effects of human consumerism?

 Anthropogenic Stalactites are structures left behind by current industrial waste aggregates that are collecting themselves.
-By presenting them in this space we are reminded daily of human impact on the natural living systems that surround us as we accidentally and mutagenically create a new species.
+By presenting them in this space, we are reminded daily of human impact on the natural living systems that surround us as we accidentally and mutagenically create a new species.

-Aalborg University, 2017 Invited by Morten Sondergard.
+Aalborg University, 2017 Invited by Morten Sondergaard.